 If your doctor tells you to do something, do it or at least seek a second opinion with haste.
 If your doctor tells you not to do something don’t do it, or seek a second opinion as soon as possible.
 You can’t be caught on video surveillance in a damaging way if you aren’t doing anything to damage your claim.
 So follow your doctor’s advice and restrictions to the letter.

 You may think nothing of doing a little side job.
 But any cash income you receive can be considered fraud if you are making representations that you are not fit to work.
 Make sure the only income you are receiving is from your weekly payments in a workers compensation claim.
 Even working odd jobs for a few dollars could be used against you.

 Just because you don’t see a private investigator, doesn’t mean they aren’t there.
 Again, this is an issue of better safe than sorry.
 If you assume there is always someone watching, you can’t give damaging evidence.
 If you don’t talk to anyone about your claim, you can’t give damaging evidence.
 A PI does not need to announce that is what they are.

-Hiring a Perth area lawyer in your personal injury claim is the best thing you can do to combat surveillance evidence.
-Worker’s compensation lawyers know the ins and outs of surveillance evidence in personal injury claims.
-Your lawyer can help you run through the ins and outs of the process.
-Perth lawyers have in depth knowledge of how video surveillance is typically used in this area.
+Hiring a Perth based lawyer for your personal injury claim is the best thing you can do to combat surveillance evidence.
+An experienced compensation lawyer should know the ins and outs of surveillance evidence in personal injury claims, together with other evidence that may be damaging to your workers compensation claim.

-They will go over the consequences of things like video surveillance.
-They can also discuss in detail what a private investigator is legally allowed to do.
-For the best outcome, you should contact the best personal injury lawyer available to you.
-With their help you can start strategizing to combat surveillance evidence in your personal injury claim.
+We will go over the consequences of video surveillance in detail.
+We also explain to our clients in detail what a private investigator is legally allowed to do.
+For the best outcome, we suggest injured people contact Foyle Legal as soon as the ICWA claim or workcover claim is submitted to the insurance company.
+So that we can start strategizing to combat surveillance evidence in your personal injury claim.